wackersCTF/writeups-2022/DefCamp CTF.md

 | web-intro | Web | Entry Level | 50 | drpain365 |
 | zebra-lib | Misc | Easy | 50 | wyl3waK |

+## cant-touch-this
+The Nesteaz company suffered from a security breach.
+We are low on personnel and we require your help in investigating the events collected from the compromised machine.

+Credentials: elastic/k8jTYMCoAqppB

+1. Please provide the user account on which malicious actions were executed.
+(Points: 50)
+2. We need the IP of the compromised machine (Points: 50)
+3. The attackers managed to execute some malicious scripts without being detected by our security systems.
+Can you determine which program was executed?
+(Points: 50)
+4. What system management tool did the attacker use in order to launch its program with full privileges?
+(Points: 50)
+5. We know that the attacker managed to download an infected executable using a Windows utility.
+We need that name, please.
+(Points: 50) (Not solved)
+6. The attacker managed to give full privileges to his account.
+We need the code of the event triggered by this action.
+(Points: 50)

+Attachments: 34.141.93.151:32729

+### Solution

+The website/IP address is Elastic, a multipurpose website used by companies for monitoring, management, etc. We are interested in Elastic Security.
+We navigate to that dashboard and can choose to show reports/logs of activity.
+While there is no information available in the last 24 hours, extending the search dates to February 1 shows us numerous events and processes that occured within the past month.
+We see there is a single host named DESKTOP-IHO95MC.
+We can access information about it such as its operating system (Windows 10) and its IP address, **192.168.0.108**.
+It was accessed by multiple users, however one username stands out: **malware_attacker**.
+Examining the processes and events, we see that **NSudo.exe** was run by malware_attacker several times.
+Googling it shows that it allows users to run programs with full privileges.
+We also see that NSudo.exe was used for a file in C:\Users\plant\OneDrive\Desktop\stuff-i-want\ named **Defeat-Defender.bat**.
+For the last part of the challenge, we notice multiple events that state "Special privileges assigned to new logon."
+The event code is **4672**.

+This challenge tests one's ability to analyze computer logs.
+Utilizing filters and identifying suspicious details helps.

+Flags:
+1. malware_attacker
+2. 192.168.0.108
+3. Defeat-Defender.bat
+4. NSudo.exe
+5. Not solved
+6. 4672

 ## para-code
 I do not think that this API needs any sort of security testing as it only executes and retrieves the output of ID and PS commands.